Headspace Case Study

 Calming graphics

-Introduction to breathing meditation with a pause for calming breaths
+Intro to breathing meditation with a pause for calming breaths

 Some dislike childish or cartoonish graphics